-Safety issue revealed as 1 in 20 Australian workers admits to drinking at workJune 28th, 2011 in Health /
+Safety issue revealed as 1 in 20 Australian workers admits to drinking at workJune 28, 2011 in Medicine & Health / Health

 A national survey has found that more than one in twenty Australian workers report using alcohol while at work or just before work, and more than one in fifty report taking drugs during or just before work.
 These findings, published online today in the journal Addiction, have implications for workplace safety.

 Researchers used data from the 2007 National Drug Strategy Household Survey (NDSHS), which polled over 23,000 Australian residents aged 12 and over on their use of alcohol, tobacco, and other drugs.
 The resulting statistics showed that working while under the influence of alcohol or drugs was more likely to happen in the hospitality, construction, and financial services industries.
 Young, male, never married workers with no dependent children were likelier than other groups to work under the influence of alcohol or drugs.
 Managers showed the highest prevalence of alcohol use at work, while tradespeople and unskilled workers were most likely to use drugs at work.

 The most commonly used workplace drugs were painkillers and amphetamines and methamphetamines (stimulants), followed by cannabis and ecstasy.
 But alcohol was by far the most popular intoxicating substance used at work.

 The survey also revealed that a substantial portion of workers who use alcohol or drugs at work appear to underestimate their negative affect on workplace safety.
 For example, only 17% of those who reported using alcohol at work also reported attending work while under the influence of alcohol, a discrepancy that suggests the respondents did not associate drinking at work with potentially dangerous impairment.
 Workplace drug users showed a similar